 The three hydrogen busses that the North Denmark Region has ordered together with the Municipality of Aalborg, will be running on one citybus line in Aalborg and on selected regional bus lines around Aalborg from October 2019.

-The hydrogen bus project are supported by the EU with app 1.2 mill. €, through the European project 3EMOTION to promote hydrogen technology in public transport.
+The hydrogen bus project are supported by the EU with app 1.2 mill. €, through the 3Emotion project to promote hydrogen technology in public transport.

 From CO2- and particle emissions to pure steam.